 Gout results from uric acid building up in your body.

 - Uric acid comes from the breakdown of substances called purines.

-- Purines are in your body's tissues and in foods, such as liver, dried beans and peas, and anchovies.
+- Purines are in your body's tissues and in foods, such as liver, meat and seafood.

 - Normally, uric acid dissolves in the blood, is filtered by the kidneys and flushed out of the body in urine.

 - Sometimes uric acid can build up and form needle-like crystals in your joints (very painful) or kidney stones.

 Sometimes people can have high levels of uric acid in the blood (hyperuricaemia) but have no joint pain, and other people who have gout attacks can have near-normal uric acid levels.